mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/README.md

 end-user visualization.
 It is supplemented by the Coturn signaling server and passes the feed for display in Grafana.

-It also consists of the below Third-party microservices:
+It also consists of the following third-party microservices:

 - [MediaMTX Server](https://hub.docker.com/r/bluenviron/mediamtx) is a real-time media server and media proxy that allows publishing webrtc stream.
 - [Coturn Server](https://hub.docker.com/r/coturn/coturn) is a media traffic NAT traversal server and a gateway.